 I don't know how to carry out an investigation

 Don’t worry – you don't need to be Hercule Poirot to do this!
 You just need to carry out a methodical examination of the facts of the case, speak to any witnesses (including the accused employee) and then decide if you think it should proceed to formal disciplinary action or not.
 There are full details, including a checklist, of how to do this on our blog here:

 If it is decided that there is a disciplinary case to answer, the employee should be notified of this in writing.
 This notification should contain sufficient information about the alleged misconduct and its possible consequences to enable the employee to prepare to answer the case at a disciplinary meeting.
 You can also let them know the time and place of the disciplinary meeting and be sure you give them the right to be represented by a work colleague or Trade Union representative.

 I'm ready to hold a disciplinary meeting - what do I need to do now?

 Firstly hold the meeting as soon as is practicaly possible.
 At the meeting you should explain the complaint against the employee and go through the evidence that has been gathered.
 The employee should be allowed to set out their case and answer any allegations that have been made.
 They should also be given a reasonable opportunity to ask questions, present evidence and call any relevant witnesses.
-The individual's representative should be allowed to address the hearing to put and sum up the employee’s case, respond on behalf of the employee to any views expressed at the meeting and confer with the employee during the hearing.
+The individual's representative (if they choose to have one) should be allowed to address the hearing to put and sum up the employee’s case, respond on behalf of the employee to any views expressed at the meeting and confer with the employee during the hearing.
 They do not, however, have the right to answer questions on the employee’s behalf.

 I have decided that they are guilty of misconduct - can I dismiss them now?